Gregorcnik/battelCompile/README.md

 ## Syntax

 First line of the file must be header line.
 The header line consists of program name and program offset separated by space.
-Program name must be valid c variable name and offset must be on [0, 2^10 - program_size).
+Program name must be a valid c variable name and the offset must be on [0, 2^10 - program_size).

 For opcodes see [BattelASM/arch.ods](https://github.com/qyx22122/BattelASM/blob/main/arch.ods).